little-world/rust-course/src/04-generics-polymorphism.md

 ## Pattern 1: Type-Safe Generic Functions

 *   **Problem**: You need to write functions that perform the same operation on different types.
 Without generics, you'd either duplicate code for each type (error-prone, unmaintainable) or use dynamic typing with runtime casts (unsafe, slow).
 *   **Solution**: Define functions with type parameters `<T>` that can be instantiated with any concrete type.
 Add trait bounds to constrain `T` to types that support required operations.
-The compiler generates specialized machine code for each type used.
 *   **Why It Matters**: Monomorphization means generic code is as fast as hand-written specialized code—there's no vtable lookup, no boxing, no dynamic dispatch.
 The `Vec::push` you call on `Vec<i32>` is different compiled code than `Vec::push` on `Vec<String>`, each optimized for its type.
-*   **Use Cases**: Container operations, sorting algorithms, serialization/deserialization, mathematical computations, comparison utilities, formatting helpers.

 ### Examples
 ```rust